 Top Tips Document

-Because reading is so important to your child’s education, every child is given a new reading record each academic year and asked to read at home at least 3 times a week.
-This is an expectation of the school and we would greatly appreciate your support with this.
-The children can of course read more than 3 times a week and they can read any text that is suitable including books from school, books from home, newspapers and magazines, etc. Every child who does read at home at least 3 times a week, is rewarded with a stamp in their reading passport and as soon as they have collected 20 stamps, they win a prize!
+Because reading is so important to your child’s education, every pupil is given a new reading record and asked to read at home at least 3 times a week.
+This is an expectation for every child and we would greatly appreciate your support with this.